Urs4M4j0r/Twitter-Sentiment-Analyzer/README.md

 # How can I get Twitter API keys?
-To get twitter API keys see the Twitter documentatint for [How to get access to the Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
+To get twitter API keys see the Twitter documentation for [How to get access to the Twitter API](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)

 # Sentiment Categories